ryanartecona/ryanartecona.github.io/site/post/2015/05/21/refactoring-in-ruby-in-haskell.md

   end
 ```

-There's no Haskell translation for this ultimate refactoring.
+There’s no Haskell translation for this ultimate refactoring.
 The
-Haskell examples already given don't need to change, *at all*, for 2
+Haskell examples already given don’t need to change, *at all*, for 2
 reasons.

 First, Haskell has fantastic support for user-defined data types.